HazyResearch/deepdive/doc/extractors.md

           - Types are Postgres types as above.
           - **Names and types** of return variables should **EXACTLY MATCH** some columns in output_relation. e.g., The above example program `ext_word_ngram.py` will return tuples and call a SQL function `INSERT INTO word_3gram(sentence_id, ngram, count)`.
 If output relation contains more columns, those unspecified columns will be NULL in the inserted tuples.

-- In `run` function, write your extractor function that will be run on all rows in your input SQL.
-Return **a list/tuple**.
+- In `run` function, write your extractor function that **accepts one row in your SQL query as input**, and returns a list of tuples:

   - **Caveats:** Use Python as you normally would, except: